Lessons Learned

 EQ> How to recruit to be an international educator?

-In a blog post that I wrote about international recruiting, one of the big questions for readers who contacted me was about taking their children overseas not only to new countries but new schools.
+In a blog post about international recruiting, one of the big questions for readers who contacted me was about taking their children overseas, not only to new countries but to new schools.
 I plan to share our family experiences in the November 18th show and hope to have listeners call in to share their insights.
-With IB being so new to me, we definitely will need listeners from IB schools to add to the conversation about their experiences.
-As it is the start of recruiting season, we hope to provide some insights for those new to international teaching and maybe to veterans who have not recruited in some time.
+With IB being so new to me, we will need listeners from IB schools to add to the conversation about their experiences.
+As it is the start of recruiting season, we hope to provide some insights for those new to international teaching and veterans who have not been recruited in some time.

-We have several ideas for our shows in 2010 but welcome listener questions and guest requests.
+We have several ideas for our shows in 2010, and we welcome listener questions and guest requests.
 Please let us know what you are thinking.

 Shifting Our Schools- Second Season Review